hefegraphie/ioBroker.apsystemsez1/README.md

 Configuration:
 IP: Enter the IP address of your inverter

-Frequency: Define how often you want to read out the data.
-Frequency Night: Define how often you want try to read data when APSystems EZ-1 is not reachable
+Frequency: Define how often you want to read out the data Frequency Night: Define how often you want try to read data when APSystems EZ-1 is not reachable